Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-introduction.md

 Ankr Earn offers instant liquidity for your staked DOT, enabling you to connect your tokens with DeFi and create an opportunity to earn several other layers of rewards.

 ### How does it Work?
-Stake a minimum of 1 KSM and Ankr stakes your KSM tokens with validator nodes we’ve selected.
+Stake a minimum of 1 DOT and Ankr stakes your DOT tokens with validator nodes we’ve selected.
 Instant Liquidity!!!
-We return an equivalent amount of aKSMb tokens to you.
+We return an equivalent amount of aDOTb tokens to you.
 These are reward earning tokens that distribute staking rewards to your wallet on a daily basis.
-You can watch the aKSMb balance in your wallet automatically increase everyday.
+You can watch the aDOTb balance in your wallet automatically increase everyday.
 You can use your aDOTb to generate further yield by liquidity mining, lending, and/or other strategies on DeFi platforms such as:
-OnX,
-Uniswap,
-Compound.
+OnX, Uniswap, Compound.